Qantas Flight 32: Reactions regarding significance

 Tom Ballantyne, a writer on Orient Aviation magazine, described the accident as "certainly the most serious incident that the A380 has experienced since it entered operations", and concerns have been voiced that this occurrence may be due to a "major problem", rather than being maintenance-related.
 Qantas CEO Alan Joyce stated on 5 November that Qantas considered the likely cause "some kind of material failure or a design issue".

 The damage, described in the Sydney Morning Herald as "potentially life-threatening and extremely rare", caused aircraft engineer Peter Marosszeky, from the University of New South Wales, to state, "I rarely ever see a failure like this on any engine", while Paul Cousins, the federal president of the Australian Licensed Aircraft Engineers Association, stated, "fewer than 5% of engine failures involved debris leaving the casing of the engine", as was the case in this occurrence.

 Carey Edwards, author, former Royal Air Force helicopter pilot, and human-factors expert, described the QF32 flight as "one of the finest examples of airmanship in the history of aviation".
+In 2011, Qantas stated that "the reputation of the airline has been enhanced in the eyes of other Qantas staff and the Australian public".